smo0ths/UE4CommOpti/README.md

 ---

-<details><summary>Open GameUserSettings.ini these commands will overwrite your config so make sure they are correct also set your scalability groups 0 low 1 med  2 high 3 epic 4 cinematic, check for new stuff after updates, good luck</summary>
+<details><summary>Open GameUserSettings.ini these commands will overwrite your config so make sure they are correct check for new stuff after updates, good luck</summary>
 <p>
 press <kbd>⊞ Win+R</kbd> then copy paste
 <br>